Wandalen/wTesting/doc/version.eng/tutorial/HelloWorld.md

 ### Section of test routines definition

 The second section is intended for definition of the test routines.
-A test routine is a routine (function, method) designed to test some aspect of a test object.
+A test routine is a routine (function, method) designed to test some aspect of a test unit.
 Test routine can include:
 - initial data, definition of variables (if necessary);
 - [test cases](../concept/TestCase.md);
 - [test checks](../concept/TestCheck.md).